jjmaynard/ESG.Mapping/README.md

 > Maynard, J.J., T.W.
 Nauman, S.W.
 Salley, B.T.
 Bestelmeyer, M.C.
 Duniway, C.J.
 Talbot, and J.R.
 Brown, (2019). *Digital Mapping of Ecological Land Units using a Nationally Scalable Modeling Framework*.
 Soil Science Society of America Journal <https://doi.org/doi:10.2136/sssaj2018.10.0346>

-### How to cite

-Please cite this compendium as:

-> Maynard, J.J., T.W.
-Nauman, S.W.
-Salley, B.T.
-Bestelmeyer, M.C.
-Duniway, C.J.
-Talbot, and J.R.
-Brown, (2019). *Compendium of R code and data for Digital Mapping of Ecological Land Units using a Nationally Scalable Modeling Framework*.
-Accessed 29 May 2019.
-Online at <https://doi.org/doi:10.2136/sssaj2018.10.0346>

 ### How to download

 You can download the compendium as a zip from from this URL: <https://github.com/jjmaynard/ESG.Mapping/archive/master.zip>